Mhd-Shah/Home-automation/motion controlled light description.md

 The motion in the room is detected using a PIR motion sensor and a relay module is used to control the current flow.
 Also there is an external switch that helps to turn off the light completely.
-It will help to turn off the light in case of necessary. see the circuit diagram for for details.
+It will help to turn off the light in case of necessary.
+See the circuit diagram and user interface for for details.